 Veteran home owners with kits of well-used tools may also find this rundown of to-dos helpful, because, let’s face it: It can be tough to keep up with everything that needs to be done.
 This list could help you stay organized.

 Home maintenance tasks you can expect to do over and over (and over) again

-Before we break things down by month during your first year, let's start with a few overarching notes.
+Before we get into the season-by-season checklist, let's start with a few overarching notes.

 This mini guide can feel repetitive.
 Seriously, there is a lot of information about vents.
 But there are at least three reasons repeat items keep showing up on home maintenance lists:

-Leaving a hose outside in the winter may not dent your budget, but if you skip some of these checks, small problems could require costly fixes.
+Although leaving a hose outside in the winter may not dent your budget, skipping some of these other items could turn small probelms into significant, costly ones.

 With that out of the way, on to the seasonal breakdown.